Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/request.md

 #### JSON body

-JSON body is used to set a literal JSON as the request body.
+JSON request body is used to set a literal JSON as the request body.

 ```hurl
 # Create a new doggy thing with JSON body: